 The web design industry takes care of job #1 — making beautiful websites that are unique and special.
 Web designers have the brand thing down.

 It’s Job #2 where everything breaks.
-Web designers are not equipped to get a website working.
+Web designers are not properly equipped (or paid) to get a website working.

 The best way to explain this is to start by looking at how decisions are made while the website is being created…